-3.2 Significant accounting policies
+3.2 Material accounting policy information

 Basis of consolidation

 The consolidated financial statements incorporate the financial statements of the Company and entities controlled by the Group.
 Control is achieved when the Company:

 - has power over the investee; - is exposed, or has rights, to variable returns from its involvement with the investee; and - has the ability to use its power to affect its returns.